PradeepKumarReddy-098/Traffic-Control/README.md

 ### Installation
 - Clone the repository
-- Navigate to the project directory  [ex: cd my-app ]
+- Navigate to the project directory  [example: cd my-app]
 - Install dependencies using npm install.
 - run npm start
 - Open your web browser and navigate to http://localhost:3000